Azure-Samples/netappfiles-dotnetcore-crr-sdk-sample/README.md

 ## Prerequisites

 1. Azure Subscription
+2. Subscription needs to have Azure NetApp Files resource provider registered.
+For more information, see [Register for NetApp Resource Provider](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-register).
-1. Resource Group created
+3. Resource Group created
-1. Virtual Network with a delegated subnet to Microsoft.Netapp/volumes resource.
+4. Virtual Network with a delegated subnet to Microsoft.Netapp/volumes resource.
 For more information, please refer to [Guidelines for Azure NetApp Files network planning](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-network-topologies)
-1. For this sample console appplication work, we are using service principal based  authenticate, follow these steps in order to setup authentication:
+5. For this sample console appplication work, we are using service principal based  authenticate, follow these steps in order to setup authentication:
     1. Within an [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart) session, make sure you're logged on at the subscription where you want to be associated with the service principal by default:
         ```bash
         az account show